The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 - Takes an absurdly long amount of time.

-- There is a very low success rate to grow Hoya from a single leaf.
+- There is a meager success rate of growing Hoya from a single leaf.

 4. Propagating Hoya by Layering